NEZNAMY/TAB/.github/wiki/commands_permissions.md

 ## /tab debug [player]
 * **Permission:** `tab.debug`
 * **Description:** Shows the server version, plugin version, permission group choice logic, and sorting type.
 If player argument is filled, shows info about that player:
   * On BungeeCord, shows whether player is connected to the backend server with [Bridge](https://github.com/NEZNAMY/TAB/wiki/TAB-Bridge) plugin or not.
   * Sorting value & explanation, useful to see what went wrong if players are not sorted correctly.
   * Primary group set using [How to assign players into groups](https://github.com/NEZNAMY/TAB/wiki/How-to-assign-players-into-groups)
-  * List of all configured properties of players, their values and source.
+  * List of all configured properties, their values and source.

 ## /tab group \<group\>
 * **Permission:** `tab.groupinfo`
 * **Description:** Shows all settings applied to the specified group, both global and per-world / per-server.
-Handly when plugin is connected to MySQL, where you have no other way to effectively check group settings.
+Handy when plugin is connected to MySQL, where you have no other way to effectively check group settings.

 ## /tab groups
 * **Permission:** `tab.grouplist`
-* **Description:** Shows list of all groups that have anything assigned to them, either globally or per-world / per-server.
+* **Description:** Shows a list of all groups that have anything assigned to them, either globally or per-world / per-server.
 Handy when plugin is connected to MySQL, where you have no other way to effectively check your groups.

 # Scoreboard
 ## /tab scoreboard show \<name\> \[player\]